oracle/rwloadsim/docs/WHATISIT.md

 The way SQL is being processed is similar to how OCI does it with bind and/or define variables, so you can also think of rwloadsim as a way to execute OCI without having to write a C program.
+In most cases, this is done implicitly but if required, you have full control of how bind and/or define is done.

 As a command line tool (the executable is rwloadsim), RWP\*Load Simulator reads one or more RWL files as input, parses and executes